Donis Avdijaj: International career

 On 11 October 2014, Avdijaj announced to have refused the Germany U19 as his intention was to represent Albania, where he said:

 "It's better to have behind my own people, rather than foreigners" and he needed just an Albanian citizenship for him to be part of the national team managed by Gianni De Biasi.
 In November 2014, the coach Gianni De Biasi declared that he spoke with his father and the Schalke 04 coach Roberto Di Matteo for the situation of Avdijaj if he would play for the first team as a professional, a condition of De Biasi to invite him in the national team.
 In December 2014.
 Donis' father confirmed the family's desire that the footballer represents Albania in the future.
 In March 2015.
 Avdijaj told Albanian media that he has personally met with De Biasi and is looking forward to a call-up.

 Kosovo

 On 10 November 2016, two days before a match with Turkey, he joined with the Kosovo in Antalya, but in the match with Turkey, could not play because that was not allowed by FIFA.
 On 20 March 2017, he received the call-up from Kosovo in a match against Iceland.
 On 24 March 2017, FIFA accepted Avdijaj's request to play for Kosovo and on the same day he made his debut in a match of the 2018 FIFA World Cup qualifiers against Iceland.

 Personal life

-Avdijaj was born in Osnabrück, Germany from Kosovo Albanian parents from Istok, he attended the Gesamtschule Berger Feld until 2012–13.
+Avdijaj was born in Osnabrück, Germany from Kosovo Albanian parents from Istog (Kosovo), he attended the Gesamtschule Berger Feld until 2012–13.